Improving Sequential Query Recommendation with Immediate User Feedback: Experimental Evaluation

-\textbf{Transformer-XL} model was proposed in \cite{dai2019transformer}.
-It is a causal model with relative positioning (sinusoidal) embeddings which can reuse previously computed hidden-states to attend to longer context and thus having the potential to learn longer-term dependency.
-Transformer-XL model is trained on WikiText-103 dataset and is available as \textit{transfo-xl-wt103} in HuggingFace.
+\item The \textbf{Transformer-XL} model was introduced in \cite{dai2019transformer}.
+It is a model with relative positioning (sinusoidal) embeddings that can reuse previously computed hidden states to attend to a longer context.
+Hence, it has the potential to learn longer-term dependency.
+The Transformer-XL model is trained on WikiText-103 dataset and is available as: \textit{transfo-xl-wt103} in the HuggingFace interface.

-\textbf{BERT} model was proposed in \cite{devlin2019bert}.
-It is a bidirectional (MLM) transformer pre-trained using a combination of masked language modeling objective and next sentence prediction on a large corpus comprising the Toronto Book Corpus and Wikipedia.
-We used the same pre-trained model as in \cite{mustar2020using} and is available as \textit{bert-base-uncased} in HuggingFace interface.
+\item \textbf{BERT} is a bidirectional (MLM) Transformer model, which is pre-trained using a combination of masked language modelling objective and next sentence prediction on a large corpus comprising the Toronto Book Corpus and Wikipedia \cite{devlin2019bert}.
+We used the same pre-trained model as in \cite{mustar2020using}, which is available as: \textit{bert-base-uncased} in the HuggingFace interface.

-\textbf{BART} model was proposed in \cite{lewis2020bart}.
-It uses a standard seq2seq/machine translation architecture with a bidirectional encoder (like BERT) and a left-to-right decoder (like GPT).
+\item \textbf{BART} uses a standard seq2seq/machine translation architecture with a bidirectional encoder (like BERT) and a left-to-right decoder (like GPT) \citep{lewis2020bart}.
 The pre-training task involves randomly shuffling the order of the original sentences and a novel in-filling scheme, where spans of text are replaced with a single mask token.
-The BART model we used is trained on CNN/DM dataset and is available as \textit{facebook/bart-base}.
+The BART model used in our experiments is trained over the CNN/DM dataset and is available as \textit{facebook/bart-base} in the HuggingFace interface.

+\item The \textbf{HRED} is a hierarchical recurrent encoder-decoder model introduced in \citet{sordoni2015hierarchical}.
+Given a user session and any query in that session, HRED encodes the information seen up to that query, i.e., all the previous queries in the session, and then tries to predict the next query, just like in typical language models.
+But HRED makes use of hierarchical encoder-decoder architecture.
+The process is iterated throughout all the queries in the session.
+We used the original implementation provided by the authors \footnote{https://github.com/sordonia/hred-qs}.

-\textbf{EXP3} is the base version of our proposed \textbf{EXP3-SS} algorithm. \textbf{EXP3} makes use of the immediate user feedback to estimate the sampling distribution.
-The original \textbf{EXP3} algorithm works only with a fixed arm set.
-Hence it can't be used directly in sequential recommendation task using Transformers.
-To circumvent this issue, for every initial query we take at most 50 recommendations from the experts and fix this as arm set.
-The actual size of the arms depends on the results returned from the experts.
+\item \textbf{\expt} \citet{auer2002nonstochastic} is the baseline MAB model for \expte.
+Like in our case, \expt makes use of the immediate user feedback to estimate the sampling distribution to choose the next query to be recommended.
+The original \expt algorithm works only with a fixed set of arms.
+Hence, it cannot be used directly in sequential query prediction using an ensemble of Transformer experts.
+To circumvent this issue, we take at most fifty recommendations from the experts for every initial query and fix this as a static candidate arm set.
+We chose fifty recommendations, as they can include all the relevant and yet diverse queries pertaining to the initial query. \end{itemize}